St. John's Episcopal Church (Hampton, Virginia)

 St. John's is an Episcopal church located in Hampton, Virginia, United States, within the Episcopal Diocese of Southern Virginia.
 Established in 1610, St. John's is the oldest English-speaking parish in continuous existence in the United States of America.

 History

 English settlers from Jamestown established a community and church on the tip of the Virginia Peninsula on July 9, 1610, one month after Lord De La Warr arrived at Jamestown with supplies that effectively ended the Starving Time in that settlement.
 This new settlement was named after the Algonquian-speaking Kecoughtan who lived in the area.

 First parish site, 1610–1623

 An archaeological excavation at the second parish site at Hampton University has revealed structural post holes below and offset from those above.
 It was long believed the first church was in the Church Creek area of Hampton near present-day LaSalle and Chesapeake Avenues.

 The first minister of the new parish was the Reverend William Mease who was appointed by the Bishop of London to lead the church at Kecoughtan.
 A historical marker on LaSalle Ave erroneously marks the approximate location of the first site.

+The site of the first and second churches can be found at coordinates 37.023637, −76.334946, off Tyler Street East, Hampton University.